theam/aday-ondemand-loop/docs/guide/content/user_guide/index.md

 2. Sign in using your regular Open OnDemand credentials.
 3. Familiarize yourself with the navigation bar:
     - **Projects**, **Downloads**, **Uploads**, and a **Repositories** drop-down appear from left to right.
-    - The **Explore** link toggles a bar where you can paste a DOI or repository URL.
+    - The **Explore** link toggles a bar where you can paste a DOI or a repository URL.
     - On the far right you’ll see links to **Open OnDemand** (which returns you to the main dashboard)
     - There is also a **Help** dropdown where you can find a link to this **Guide**, the **Sitemap** and **Restart**.
 4. The first time you visit, create a project and make it active, so that you can immediately begin adding downloads.